taocpp/PEGTL/doc/Getting-Started.md

 ![JSON Parse Tree](Json-Parse-Tree.svg)

+For more information see [Parse Tree](Parse-Tree.md).

 ## Error Handling

-Although the PEGTL could be used without exceptions, most programs will use input classes or grammars that might throw exceptions.
+Although the PEGTL could be used without exceptions, most programs will use input classes, grammars and/or actions that can throw exceptions.
-Typically, the following pattern helps to print the exceptions properly:
+Typically, the following pattern helps to print the exceptions in a human friendly way:

 ```c++
    // The surrounding try/catch for normal exceptions.